Tokyo Xanadu

 is a 2015 action role-playing game developed by Nihon Falcom.
 The game was developed out of Nihon Falcom's desire to create a game of a different type and setting than their other role-playing game franchises, The Legend of Heroes and Ys.
 The game was first released in Japan for the PlayStation Vita in September 2015, and worldwide in June 2017.

 An enhanced version of the game, Tokyo Xanadu eX+, was released in Japan for the PlayStation 4 in September 2016, and worldwide in December 2017, in addition to a Windows version.
 A port for the Nintendo Switch was released in Japan in June 2023 and was released worldwide in July 2024.
+A sequel, Kyoto Xanadu, was released on the Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows on July 16, 2026.

 Gameplay

 Tokyo Xanadu is an action role-playing game that features gameplay similar to the Persona series by Atlus, as well as Falcom's own Ys and Trails franchises.